How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each red-brown, oval, film-coated tablet, marked "S476" on one side, contains mesalamine 1.2 g.
+Each red-brown, oval, film-coated tablet, marked "S476" on one side, contains 1.2 g of mesalamine.
 Nonmedicinal ingredients: carnauba wax, silica (colloidal hydrated), magnesium stearate, methacrylic acid copolymer types A and B, polyethyleneglycol (macrogol) 6000, red ferric oxide (E172), sodium carboxymethylcellulose, sodium starch glycolate (type A), stearic acid, talc, titanium dioxide (E171), and triethylcitrate.

 How should I use this medication?